AnwarProgramming/ac-demo/README.md

 # ac-demo
 This is a repository description.
 <br>
-Authentication - gmail login and facebook login
+Authentication - only via gmail login

 ###
 To add a file --> git add index.html